tardisgo/tardisgo/README.md

 node < tardis/go-fu.js
 ```

-While on the subject of JS, the closure compiler seems to work, but only using the "SIMPLE_OPTIMIZATIONS" option.
+While on the subject of JS, the closure compiler seems to work, but only using the default "SIMPLE_OPTIMIZATIONS" option.
+It currently generates large numers of warnings.

 The in-memory filesystem used by the nacl target is implemented, it can be pre-loaded with files by using the haxe command line flag "-resource" with the name "local/file/path/a.txt@/nacl/file/path/a.txt" thus (for example in JS):
 ```